aroslanov/AI-Grammar-Fix/README.md

 `pythonw.exe ai-grammar_fix.py`

+- **Hotkey Trigger**: Select text in any app, then press `Alt+Ctrl+G` to initiate the grammar check process.
+This will copy the selected text, check its grammar and style, and replace it with the corrected text on your clipboard.

 Once the script is running (you will notice the abc icon in your Windows tray bar), you can use the following features (click on a tray icon with the right mouse button):

-- **Hotkey Trigger**: Press `Alt+Ctrl+G` to initiate the grammar check process.
-This will copy the selected text, check its grammar and style, and replace it with the corrected text on your clipboard.

 - **Model Switching**: You can switch between the GPT-3.5 Turbo and Text-DaVinci-003 models by right-clicking the script's system tray icon and selecting "Switch Model."